flowground/amazonaws-com-workdocs-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateNotificationSubscription
-### <p>Configure Amazon WorkDocs to use Amazon SNS notifications.
-The endpoint receives a confirmation message, and must confirm the subscription.</p> <p>For more information, see <a href="https://docs.aws.amazon.com/workdocs/latest/developerguide/subscribe-notifications.html">Subscribe to Notifications</a> in the <i>Amazon WorkDocs Developer Guide</i>.</p>
+<blockquote><p>Configure Amazon WorkDocs to use Amazon SNS notifications.
+The endpoint receives a confirmation message, and must confirm the subscription.</p> <p>For more information, see <a href="https://docs.aws.amazon.com/workdocs/latest/developerguide/subscribe-notifications.html">Subscribe to Notifications</a> in the <i>Amazon WorkDocs Developer Guide</i>.</p></blockquote>

 #### Input Parameters
 * `OrganizationId` - _required_